 How do you assess candidates?

-The undergraduate admissions committee looks for individuals who will be future leaders.
-There are no fixed criteria and no cut-offs in terms of grades or test scores.
-Because such a high percentage of the Wharton applicant pool is qualified for admission, there are ultimately more qualified candidates than spaces in the class.
+Note that there are no fixed criteria and no cut-offs in terms of grades or test scores.
+Because such a high percentage of the undergraduate applicant pool is qualified for admission, there are ultimately more qualified candidates than spaces in the class.
 Accepted candidates are those who present the most compelling cases and distinguish themselves from other applicants.

 What is the application procedure for Wharton's dual-degree programs?